cloudfoundry/docs-bosh/content/director-metrics.md

 ## Metrics File Cleanup

 !!! note
-    This feature is available with BOSH release vXXX+.
+    This feature is available with BOSH release v282.1.3+.

 The metrics server stores metric data in binary files in `/var/vcap/store/director/metrics`.
 To prevent unbounded disk usage and problems with stale metrics causing large scrape responses, the director automatically cleans up metric files older than a configurable retention period via a scheduled job that runs periodically.